-California Work Opportunities and Responsibility to Kids (CalWORKs) is temporary financial assistance for eligible needy families who have lost or had a reduction in their income.
+California Work Opportunities and Responsibility to Kids (CalWORKs) is temporary financial assistance for eligible needy families with minor children who have lost or had a reduction in their income.
 The program is designed to provide families the means to meet their basic needs in times of hardship, while helping them to enter or re-enter the workforce and become self-sufficient.

 The number of eligible family members, their special needs, the household income, values of real and personal property all affect the cash aid total.
 Although most of the information needed to determine eligibility must be verified through third party documentation, it is kept confidential and is not used for any purpose that is not directly related to the administration of the program.